rcbops-cookbooks/keystone/README.md

 LDAP Support
 =============
 Begininng with the folsom version of the cookbooks we have added support for using LDAP as a keystone backend.
-In order to enable this functionality the following attributes must be set, in your chef environment, to match the ldap schema.
+In order to enable this functionality the following attributes must be set, in your chef environment, to match your ldap schema.

 Base Configuration
 -----------